 Backed by 30 years in practice, Mr. Truslow is more than familiar with government tactics in conspiracy cases and will prepare a defense to combat them before they even arise.

 In federal court, defending against drug crime charges of any nature requires significant knowledge and experience of sentencing guidelines, enhancements, defenses, as well as a thorough understanding of issues such as Armed Career Criminal, Career Offender, and relevant conduct.
 This is especially true of cases involving conspiracy charges, which are prosecuted harshly in the courtroom.

 If you are facing a drug conspiracy charge, waste no time in securing legal representation for your defense.
 The serious allegations against you must be challenged, and the sooner you align yourself with a proven drug defense attorney in the area, the better chances you’ll stand in court.

-Contact T. Kirk Truslow, P.A. for drug conspiracy defense in Myrtle Beach.
+Reach out to T. Kirk Truslow, P.A. for drug conspiracy defense in Myrtle Beach.
 Your first consultation is free, and the attorney offers same-day appointments for those who need it.
-Call (843) 212-1116 to get started.
+Call (843) 212-1116 or contact us online to get started.

 "Kirk defended me in a recent DUI case in North Myrtle, a second offense from one in North Carolina.
 He was able to get reduced to a reckless driving offense!"- Jackson